The hot sulfur wind was howling through the mountain trail.

 Even though this practice dates to 1400 AD, the legend of the night remains that the night marchers’ job does not end with their death but continues onto their next state of existence.
 There is no afterlife for these ghost warriors.

-It is believed that they make nighttime visits to sacred sites, burial sites, and sacrificial temples of areas surrounding Oahu’s windward coast.
-The Kamehameha Schools campus, Ka’a’awa Valley, Kalihi Valley, and Kualoa Ranch are some places where the night marchers have been rumored to be witnessed.
+It is believed that they make nighttime visits to sacred sites, burial sites, and sacrificial temples in areas surrounding Oahu’s windward coast.
+The Kamehameha Schools campus, Ka’a’awa Valley, Kalihi Valley, and Kualoa Ranch are some places where the night marchers have been rumoured to have been witnessed.

 3. Purpose of Existence

-In 2021, the video of an influencer climbing up the Mayan Pyramid surfaced on the internet, the consequence of which was not very good.
-Similar incidents of climbing Egyptian Pyramids in 2018 and 2020 have occurred, and such people have been punished severely by charging a fine to even five years of jail.
+In 2021, a video of an influencer climbing up the Mayan Pyramid surfaced on the internet, and the consequences were not very good.
+Similar incidents of climbing Egyptian Pyramids in 2018 and 2020 have occurred, and such people have been punished severely by being charged a fine or even five years of jail.

 Storyteller Lopaka Kapanui says that the night marchers’ sole purpose is to protect its people, not to terrorize people.
 The night marchers are believed to be the guardian spirits of ancient Hawaiian chiefs, protecting the tradition they set off and ensuring they have proper respect.